paulrobertlloyd/nhsnotes/app/posts/week-17-go-go-go.md

 In the midst of this, we had a team day in Leeds.
 As always, it was great to be able to work together in person.
 We even had a team retro where we could write notes onto a physical whiteboard instead of a Mural.

 Just as importantly, we had a team dinner in the evening.
-Given the team has grown, it was the first time we’d met some folk in person, and so a good opportunity to build some social connections.
+As the team has grown, it was the first time we’d met some folk in person, and so a good opportunity to build some social connections.

 ## Design System Day